Teleseer Custom CSV Parser

 General Notes

-• Extra columns are never ignored—they are added as tags in the key: value format.
+• Extra columns are never ignored — they are always added as tags in column_name: value format.

 Example CSVs and Interpretation